jesusvillota/Python_DSB_BdE/README.md

 #### Getting Started

 1. **Install Python**: Download and install the latest version of Python from [python.org](https://www.python.org/).
-2. **Set up your environment**: We recommend using [Anaconda](https://www.anaconda.com/products/distribution) or [Jupyter Notebook](https://jupyter.org/) for an interactive coding experience.
+2. **Set up your environment**: We recommend using [Anaconda](https://www.anaconda.com/products/distribution) along with the `environment.yml` file provided in this repository to create a consistent development environment.
 Follow the installation instructions provided in the `installation_notes.pdf` file included in this repository.
 3. **Download course materials**: Clone this repository or download the ZIP file to access the course materials, including datasets and Jupyter notebooks.

 ## Project Structure